Paige raises $45M more to map the pathology of cancer using AI – TechCrunch

 It also plans to use the funding to continue developing better ways of diagnosing and ultimately fighting the disease, as well as exploring further commercial opportunities for its work, specifically within the bio-pharmaceutical industry.

-This round is being led by Healthcare Venture Partners, with previous investor Breyer Capital, Kenan Turnacioglu, and other funds participating.
-The company is not disclosing its valuation but PitchBook noted that a first close of this round (when it raised $33 million) put the valuation at $208 million.
+This round is being led by Healthcare Venture Partners, with previous investor Breyer Capital, Kenan Turnacioglu and other funds participating.
+The company is not disclosing its valuation, but PitchBook noted that a first close of this round (when it raised $33 million) put the valuation at $208 million.
 That would value Paige now at about $220 million with the $45 million close, more than three times its valuation in its previous round.

-Paige.AI — as it was known at the time — was hatched inside the Memorial Sloan Kettering Cancer, one of the world’s foremost institutions both for working on cancer therapies and treating cancer patients, and along with a $25 million investment led by Jim Breyer, Paige had secured exclusive access to MSK’s 25 million pathology slides as well as its intellectual property related to the AI-based computational pathology that underpinned its work.
-These slides make up one of the biggest repositories of its kind in the world, and all solutions and services built on machine learning are only as good as the data that’s fed into them, they were critical to the startup’s beginnings.
+Paige.AI — as it was known at the time — was hatched inside the Memorial Sloan Kettering Cancer Center, one of the world’s foremost institutions both for working on cancer therapies and treating cancer patients, and along with a $25 million investment led by Jim Breyer, Paige had secured exclusive access to MSK’s 25 million pathology slides as well as its intellectual property related to the AI-based computational pathology that underpinned its work.
+These slides make up one of the biggest repositories of its kind in the world, and as all solutions and services built on machine learning are only as good as the data that’s fed into them, they were critical to the startup’s beginnings.

 The startup also launched with some serious talent behind it.